jayinc/docs/content/quick-start/how-speechly-works/_index.md

     parent: "Quick Start"
 ---

-The videos are embedded below.
-You can also view the entire [playlist on Youtube](https://www.youtube.com/watch?v=AlI47qnvip4&list=PLhhkCt5KRs0_xsBYuJl-Y4EnU1x2Me5ue), it takes less than 17 minutes!
-(If you don't have that much time, at least check out Part 5 at the bottom of this page!)
+The Video Tutorial Series takes less than 17 minutes!
+If you don't have that much time, just check out Part 5 at the bottom of this page!

 ## 1/5 Demo of Speechly in action